dunxen/bolts/02-peer-protocol.md

 The `tx_abort` message allows for the cancellation of an in progress negotiation, and a return to the initial starting state.
 It is distinct from the `error` message, which triggers a channel close.

+Echoing back `tx_abort` allows the peer to ack that they've seen the abort message, permitting the originating peer to terminate the in-flight process without worrying about stale messages.

 ## Channel Establishment v1